 It’s not surprising, given the success of PayPal that other companies are seeking to emulate it or get in on the market of online payments.
 Over the last several years, companies like Google Wallet, Apple Wallet and Square (to name a few) have begun to command increasing shares of the market.

-These newer companies are doing what only new companies (like a digital marketing company) can do with such finesse; they are reinventing the field in such a way that established and often complacent companies seldom can.
+These newer companies are doing what only new companies (like a marketing online company) can do with such finesse; they are reinventing the field in such a way that established and often complacent companies seldom can.
 They are giving consumers newer, safer, more convenient ways to handle their online and mobile payment needs.

 The biggest issue that utilizing PayPal has cause online consumers is dealing with a third-party financial system.
 When you require a refund or process a return, you may have dotted your “I’s” and crossed your “T’s” with the retailer in question, been promised a refund, and yet because the finances are processed through PayPal, you may not see your refund for a month or more.